God-FearingCoder01/PyTutor-CS7/README.md

     py bottle_server.py
     ```

-    Your browser should automatically open to
+5. (Nothing for you to do here) Your browser should automatically open to
     ```text
     http://localhost:8003/visualize.html
     ```